rebelsky/csc207c/_eboards/eboard04.md

   round during our morning classes).
 There will be awesome folks here to substitute.
 I'll also keep working behind the scenes on labs and assignments and answering questions.
+    * I am happy to try to schedule quick Teams meetings, as long as you understand that I may have to back out.
+Send me times that you would be available to meet.
 * SoLA 1 should be posted today (as a few separate LAs).
 * I've done my best to put the questions from your surveys on the course syllabus page.